DamirSvrtan/fasterer/README.md

 Fasterer will suggest some speed improvements which you can check in detail at the [fast-ruby repo](https://github.com/JuanitoFatas/fast-ruby).

 **Please note** that you shouldn't follow the suggestions blindly.
-Using a while loop instead of a each_with_index shouldn't be considered if you're doing a regular Rails project, but maybe if you're doing something very speed dependent such as Rack you might consider this speed increase.
+Using a while loop instead of a each_with_index shouldn't be considered if you're doing a regular Rails project, but maybe if you're doing something very speed dependent such as Rack or build your own framework, you might consider this speed increase.